DC Universe Animated Original Movies: Premise

 Unlike earlier animated DC films (most of which also involved Bruce Timm and were part of the DC Animated Universe), the films in this line are aimed at a more adult audience, often containing profane language, stronger violence, sexual scenes, and more mature themes.
 The art styles for the films are also generally more realistically proportionate.
-The majority of the films are rated PG-13 by the MPAA except All-Star Superman and Green Lantern: Emerald Knights, which are rated PG, and Batman: The Killing Joke, Justice League Dark, Batman: Gotham by Gaslight, Suicide Squad: Hell to Pay, Justice League Dark: Apokolips War, Batman: Soul of the Dragon, Batman: The Long Halloween, Part Two, Injustice, Justice League: Warworld, and Watchmen, which are rated R. Many of the films are adapted from stories originally featured in DC print comics and graphic novels.
-As of 2024, 60 feature films and fourteen short films have been released.
+The majority of the films are rated PG-13 by the MPAA except All-Star Superman and Green Lantern: Emerald Knights, which are rated PG, and Batman: The Killing Joke, Justice League Dark, Batman: Gotham by Gaslight, Suicide Squad: Hell to Pay, Justice League Dark: Apokolips War, Batman: Soul of the Dragon, Batman: The Long Halloween, Part Two, Injustice, Justice League: Warworld, Watchmen, and Batman: Knightfall which are rated R. Many of the films are adapted from stories originally featured in DC print comics and graphic novels.
+As of 2026, 60 feature films and fourteen short films have been released.

 In terms of continuity, the films are usually stand-alone, with exceptions being Superman/Batman: Public Enemies and its sequel Superman/Batman: Apocalypse, Justice League: Crisis on Two Earths and its sequel Justice League: Doom, the DC Animated Movie Universe and its "Tomorrowverse" arc.

 From 2007 to 2015, most of the films were voice-directed by Andrea Romano, the last one being Justice League: Gods and Monsters.
 Then from 2016 to 2024, duties were handed to Wes Gleason, starting with Batman: Bad Blood up until the Justice League: Crisis on Infinite Earths trilogy.

 The films are generally released direct-to-video, but Batman: The Killing Joke, Batman and Harley Quinn, The Death of Superman and Reign of the Supermen were also given limited releases in theaters.